mampfes/ha_epex_spot/README.md

    [Energy-Charts](https://energy-charts.info) provides a publicly accessible API offering real-time electricity market prices for many European bidding zones.
    No registration or API token is required.

+6. Hofer Grünstrom
+   [Hofer Grünstrom](https://www.hofer-grünstrom.at/tarife-zum-geld-sparen#spot) has an open API for accessing market data for Austria.
+So far no user identifiation is required.
+(This API is not officially documented, but was discovered by reverse engineering the Hofer Grünstrom website.)

 If you like this component, please give it a star on [github](https://github.com/mampfes/hacs_epex_spot).

 ## Installation